hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the workspace.
-* `organization` - (Optional) Name of the organization.
-If omitted, organization must be defined in the provider config.
-* `description` - (Optional) A description for the workspace.
 * `agent_pool_id` - (Optional) The ID of an agent pool to assign to the workspace.
 Requires `execution_mode` to be set to `agent`.
 This value _must not_ be provided if `execution_mode` is set to any other value or if `operations` is provided.
 * `allow_destroy_plan` - (Optional) Whether destroy plans can be queued on the workspace.
 * `auto_apply` - (Optional) Whether to automatically apply changes when a Terraform plan is successful.
 Defaults to `false`.
+* `assessments_enabled` - (Optional) Whether to regularly run health assessments such as drift detection on the workspace.
+Defaults to `false`.
+* `description` - (Optional) A description for the workspace.
 * `execution_mode` - (Optional) Which [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode)
   to use.
 Using Terraform Cloud, valid values are `remote`, `local` or`agent`.
   Defaults to `remote`.
 Using Terraform Enterprise, only `remote`and `local` execution modes are valid.
 When set to `local`, the workspace will be used for state storage only.
 This value _must not_ be provided if `operations` is provided.
-* `assessments_enabled` - (Optional) Whether to regularly run health assessments such as drift detection on the workspace.
-Defaults to `false`.
 * `file_triggers_enabled` - (Optional) Whether to filter runs based on the changed files in a VCS push.
 Defaults to `true`.
 If enabled, the working directory and trigger prefixes describe a set of paths which must contain changes for a VCS push to trigger a run.
 If disabled, any push will trigger a run.
+* `force_delete` - (Optional) If this attribute is present on a workspace that is being deleted through the provider, it will use the existing force delete API.
+If this attribute is not present or false it will safe delete the workspace.
 * `global_remote_state` - (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
 If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).
-* `remote_state_consumer_ids` - (Optional) The set of workspace IDs set as explicit remote state consumers for the given workspace.
 * `operations` - **Deprecated** Whether to use remote execution mode.
   Defaults to `true`.
 When set to `false`, the workspace will be used for state storage only.
 This value _must not_ be provided if `execution_mode` is provided.
+* `organization` - (Optional) Name of the organization.
+If omitted, organization must be defined in the provider config.
 * `project_id` - (Optional) ID of the project where the workspace should be created.
 * `queue_all_runs` - (Optional) Whether the workspace should start
   automatically performing runs immediately after its creation.
 Defaults to